jfcloutier/karma_system/design_notes/policies.md

   * If a received intent is selected
     * For each goal matching a belief it holds
       * It builds/reuses a policy and emits an intent
-      * If the intent can be realized,
-        * the child CA tells the intending parent CA that it can actuate the goal in the received intent
+    * The child CA tells the intending parent CA that what goals it can actuate
-      * else
-        * the chiild CA tells the intending parent CA that it can not actuate the goal
-    * For each goal not matching a belief
-      * Tell the intending parent CA that the goal can not be actuated by this child CA
-* When the intending CA hears from all child CAs about all goals in the intent it emitted
+* When the intending CA hears from all child CAs about all actualizable goals in the intent it emitted
   * If any intended goal can not be actuated by any child CA, then the intent can not be realized
     * The CA emits that the intent completed in failure
     * The CA looks for an alternative policy unless time allotted is expired
   * If all intended goals can be actuated
-    * For each goal
+    * For each such goal
       * The CA select one child CA who can actuate and tells it to ready actuation
         * It tells the others not to actuate
     * Once all selected CAs have reported that they have readied actuation
-      * If the CA originated the intent from a self-selected goal, it tell the body to execute
+      * If the CA originated the intent from a self-selected goal, it tells the body to execute readied actuations
       * Else if the intent was to realize a received goal (as a directive in an intent from a parent CA)
         * Tell the parent CA that the received intent's goal actuation is readied